jwiltshiregordon/data-plumber/README.md

 - Local File Processing: Users can input a CSV file, which is processed locally in the browser.
 No data is uploaded to the server.

-- Column Management: Users can add, remove, and select columns from their data.
+- Column Management: Users can add, remove, and edit columns.
 The details of each column are editable, and users can send the Python code for a column's parser to the code editor.

 - Code Editor: The application includes a code editor where users can define new parsers or redefine existing parsers using Python.
 The code is run in the browser using Pyodide.